 Description:

-Sustained climbing or descent of vertical or near vertical rock with exposure, using widely spaced or small hand or foot holds.
-Advanced climbing skills may be required.
+Sustained ascent or descent of vertical or near vertical rock with exposure, using widely spaced or small hand or foot holds.
+Advanced scrambling skills may be required.
 Good upper body strength required

 Code: NA